gastonstat/discussion-netiquette/README.md

-## Post a screenshot of any resource referenced.
+## Post a screenshot of any resource referenced

 Your question should be self-contained.
 The teaching staff (and other responders) should not have to scan through PDFs to even figure out what the question is.
 Ask yourself: am I referring to some lecture /HW solution/discussion solution/etc?